- A Visual Guide to PMS Slideshow

 - Why is it important to diagnosis fibrocystic breasts?

 - How is fibrocystic breast condition diagnosed?

-- Why don't all women with fibrocystic breast condition have breast biopsies?
+- Do all women with fibrocystic breasts need breast biopsies?

-- What are the treatments for fibrocystic breast condition?
+- What are the treatments for breast lumps, cysts, and fibrosis?

 - Are fibrocystic breasts associated with an increased risk of breast cancer?